Norway's Iconic Natural Wonders

 Western Norway is home to three of the country's most recognizable rock formations.
-Pulpit Rock, Trolltunga, and Kjerag are each uniquely breathtaking, and they all boast hiking trails leading to magnificent viewpoints.
-This triple crown of spectacular summits is majorly photogenic - and hence, majorly popular.
+Pulpit Rock, Trolltunga, and Kjerag all boast hiking trails leading to viewpoints that have inspired thousands of instagram posts.
+This triple crown of spectacular summits is majorly photogenic—and hence, majorly popular.
 Hike to your heart's content while beating the crowds with our bounty of insider info.

 Tips for Beating the Crowds